Mama ŠČ!

 "Mama ŠČ!" ([mâma ʃtʃə̂]) is a song by Croatian shock rock band Let 3, released on 20 January 2023.
-The song is set to represent Croatia in the Eurovision Song Contest 2023 after winning Dora 2023, Croatia's national selection for that year's Eurovision Song Contest.
+The song represented Croatia in the Eurovision Song Contest 2023 after winning Dora 2023, Croatia's national selection for that year's Eurovision Song Contest.
+The song peaked at number one in Croatia and entered the charts in Iceland and Lithuania.